-Dan Walker is a children's author and the creator of Sky Thieves, Desert Thieves and The Light Hunters fantasy adventure stories.
+Dan Walker is a UK's children's author and the creator of Sky Thieves, Desert Thieves, The Light Hunters and The Last Monster fantasy adventure stories.
 His books have been nominated for the Brilliant Book Award, the Reading Rampage Award, the RED Book Award, the Salford Children's Book Award and the Derbyshire Schools Book Award, and have been translated into multiple languages around the world.

-Dan (aged 38) was born on 20th May 1983 in Derby, UK, where he spent his childhood being dragged up and down the hills of the Peak District, frantically hammering away at computer games and raiding his cousin's bookshelf for anything with a colourful cover.
+Dan was born on 20th May 1983 in Derby, UK, where he spent his childhood walking the hills of the Peak District, frantically hammering away at computer games and raiding his cousin's bookshelf for anything with a colourful cover.

-He now lives in Nottingham with his wife and his one-year old son.
+He now lives just outside of Nottingham with his wife and his one-year old son.